 - Has your bicycle ever broken?
 What part broke?
 Were you able to repair it?

-Distribute the article Bicycle Heroes or have students read it online.
+Distribute the article Bicycle Heroes or students can use their Bicycle as a System student esheet to read it online.
 The article describes one of the earliest bicycles, how it worked, and the design changes that improved its use.
 It also discusses the early bicycle clubs, as well as the first bicycle racers who became stars and who helped to popularize the sport.
 In addition, the article has several photographs of these early bicycles.

 After reviewing the article, ask students: